-In Part 1, we saw that the disease response system is characterized by 1) a heavy reliance on technology, especially of the pharmaceutical variety and 2) its reactivity, rather than proactivity.
-Though that article did include a few startling figures on the deaths and accidents caused by prescription drugs, a more general question remains:
+In Part 1, we saw that the disease response system is characterized by a heavy reliance on technology (especially pharmaceutical advances) and reactivity (as opposed to proactivity).
+Although that article included a few startling figures on the deaths and accidents caused by prescription drugs, a more general question remains: How effective is the disease response system as a whole?
+And how do we measure its effectiveness?

 Life expectancy at birth: US and other G7 countries (Japan, Italy, France, Canada, United Kingdom, Germany), 1960–2017